Ansible Architecture Diagram

 The pipelining optimization will execute the Python scripts by piping it to the SSH sessions instead of copying git.
 Here, we are using one SSH session instead of two.
 These options can be configured in Ansible.cfg, and we use the SSH_connecton section.
 Then, you can specify how these connections are used.

-• A note on scalability: Ansible and modularity
+A note on scalability: Ansible and modularity

 Ansible scales down well because simple tasks are easy to implement and understand in playbooks.
-Ansible scales well because it allows the decomposing complex jobs into smaller pieces.
-So we can bring the concept of modularity into playbooks as the playbook becomes more difficult.
+Ansible scales well because it allows decomposing of complex jobs into smaller pieces.
+So, we can bring the concept of modularity into playbooks as the playbook becomes more difficult.
 I like using Tags for playbook developments that can save time and effect to test different parts of the playbook when you know certain parts are 100% working.

 Security wins!
 No daemons and no listening agents